Austintjh19/EduLink-NUS/docs/UserGuide.md

 * `add n/John Doe id/A0265901E p/1234567890, 9876543210 e/john.doe@example.com, jdoe@example.com i/2023 m/Computer Science p/CS2103 Tut  g/A+ t/Honors`
 * `add n/Kumar Prabhat id/A0041400M p/1234567890, 9876543210 e/john.doe@example.com`

+### Viewing a Student on the Student Card:

+View a single student's details in a formatted and organized manner.

+Method: Left-click on a specific Student Panel Card within the Student List Panel of the EduLink NUS User Interface.

+* The Student Card will display the currently selected student from the Student List Panel.
+* The Student Card will display the details of the first student on the Student List Panel, when a specific student is not selected from the Student List Panel.
+* The Student Card will update automatically to display the details of the first student on the Student List Panel whenever a command that alters the Student List Panel is executed. e.g. `delete`, `add`, `find`, `filter` ...
+* If the Student List Panel is empty or becomes empty due to the execution of a command, the Student Card will display nothing.

 ### Listing all students : `list`

 Shows a list of all Students in the EduLink NUS.